5 Tips For Teen Travel

 Clearing security with TSA PreCheck.

 Airport security can be a hassle for adults and young people alike.
 So, why not finesse that process by enrolling your child in TSA Pre?
 She'll go through security in shorter lines as a rule and will avoid having to take off her shoes and outerwear most of the time.
 Review the TSA FAQ page for more information.
-Remind your teen that she will have to go through security when she arrives from a foreign country.
+Remind your teen that she must go through security when she arrives from a foreign country.

 This video explains what's involved with TSA PreCheck